 How we pollute the environment

 We are breaking a terrible record, one that has never occurred in the history of mankind.
 According to Intergovernmental Science Policy Platform on Biodiversity and Ecosystem Services (IPBES), more than one million species of plants and animals are threatened with extinction as a result of human activities.
 Overexploitation, climate change, pollution, the introduction of invasive species and land use change are causing their disappearance, which is hundreds of times faster than the natural extinction process.
-One consequence of this process is the domino effect, which could lead to an even more accelerated disappearance of species and even entire ecosystems.
+In 2024, the institution stressed that biodiversity loss requires transformative changes in production and consumption systems and in our relationship with nature, since all socioeconomic activities depend on it.

 Experts now believe that this unsustainable use of land, water and energy has taken us through the sixth mass extinction in history, as the World Wildlife Fund (WWF) explains in an article.
 A total of 40% of the Earth's land surface has been converted for food production.
 In addition, 90% of global deforestation and 70% of the world's freshwater use are attributed to agriculture.
 These actions alter habitats where plant and animal species live, leading to their disappearance.